mishingo/materialize-laravel-mix/README.md

-# laravel-mix
+# Materialize laravel-mix
-Laravel mix basic setup.
-Boilerplate for webpack.
+A Front End Boilerplate for building static sites using Laravel-Mix and Materialize Css